-City of David (The Elad Foundation) Official site of the Jewish inhabitants of the City of David, explaining the archaeological sites and the renewed Jewish settlement.
-Site is beautiful but slow-loading.
+City of David (official page) The official site of the Jewish inhabitants of the City of David, explaining the archaeological sites and the renewed Jewish settlement.
+Also includes a variety of media.

-Jerusalem – The City of David (Israel MFA) Discusses archaeological findings in the City of David, in general.
+The City of David (Jewish Virtual Library) Discusses archaeological findings in the City of David, in general.
 Discoveries from Area G are mentioned, but this area is not identified specifically by name.
-Copy of this page at Jewish Virtual Library.

-Area G (The New Jerusalem Mosaic, Hebrew University) Highlights the important archaeological discoveries made by Yigal Shiloh and his team in Area G, located in the City of David.
-Copy of this page at Jewish Virtual Library.
+Area G (Jewish Virtual Library) Highlights the important archaeological discoveries made by Yigal Shiloh and his team in Area G, located in the City of David.

 Archaeology in Israel: The City of David (Jewish Mag) A detailed article providing insight into the City of David and its rich history.

-Citadel of David (Dig the Bible) Discusses the possibility that the “stepped stone structure” in Area G supported David’s citadel.
+Citadel of David (Dig the Bible) Briefly discusses the possibility that the “stepped stone structure” in Area G supported David’s citadel.

 Identifying King David’s Palace: Mazar’s Flawed Reading of the Biblical Text (The Bible and Interpretation) A 2010 critique by Todd Bolen of Eilat Mazar’s proposal establishing the location of David’s palace on the basis of 2 Samuel 5.